 MDVIP reviews from BBB and Trustpilot

-MDVIP has an A+ rating with the BBB and a score of 1.5 out of 5 stars based on 40 customer reviews.
+MDVIP has an A+ rating with the BBB and a score of 1.61 out of 5 stars based on 62 customer reviews.
 Most of the negative reviews on the business are related to billing issues.
-MDVIP does not currently have a profile on Trustpilot.
+MDVIP has a 2.8 out of 5 stars on Trustpilot.